Search Engine Optimization is one of the most important parts of eCommerce, but also presents significant challenges.

 5. A Knowledgeable SEO Team

 I believe one of the biggest mistakes any eCommerce company will make is not bringing someone that truly knows SEO on board.
+Unless you're taking your team through a reputable training program like Gotch SEO Academy, it's best to just hire people who've worked in previous SEO roles.
 The mistakes that can happen without oversight will be costly and time-consuming to fix, let alone the problems they can cause to the site's rankings.
 SEO can take months to build, but days to destroy.
 To be truly competitive, knowing the basics isn't enough.

 Issues I’ve seen on a lot of e-commerce sites: